-In his time at the firm, Andrew has worked on a number of landmark cases, which have recovered hundreds of millions of dollars for clients and group members, including:
+During his time at Slater and Gordon Andrew has worked on numerous high-profile cases which have secured hundreds of millions of dollars for clients and group members, including:

 - The Manus Island class action, which settled in 2017 for $70m plus costs, representing Australia’s largest ever human rights settlement;

-- The Centro shareholder class action, being the largest shareholder class action settlement in Australian history.
+- The Centro shareholder class action, which was the largest shareholder class action settlement in Australian history.
 Slater and Gordon represented 5,000 mainly ‘mum and dad’ retail investors who shared in $50m from the total $200m payment by the company and PricewaterhouseCoopers;

 - Successful class actions brought by shareholders as against GPT ($75m), Newcrest ($36m) and Billabong ($45m); and